LaurenDupuis/Helis_Omics_12-13_January_2020/tutorials/Network_Analysis.md

 > You can observe which genes are targeted by many drugs.

+**You can also try this step with microRNAs by choosing the [linkset you wish to use](https://cytargetlinker.github.io/pages/linksets.html).
+If you have data for microRNAs, you can also visualize it on these nodes.**

 ----------------------------------------------------------------------------------------------------------------------

 ### Assignment 2: Build network for up-regulated lung cancer genes